muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

 ```

 The last command will open a copy of [Visual Studio Code][vscode], if available,
-and list the differences between the full set of dependencies before and after
+and highlight the differences between the full set of dependencies before and
-transitive dependency removal.
-To minimize the risk of a regression, the only
+after transitive dependency removal.
+To minimize the risk of a regression, the
-changes between the two files should be in the build process at the start of the
+only differences between the two files should be in the build process at the
-file and in the removal of those dependencies marked as transitive.
-If there are
+start of the files and in the removal of those dependencies marked as
-additional differences, you can choose to reinstate some appropriate
+transitive.
+If there are additional differences, you can choose to reinstate
-dependencies and re-run the last set of commands to ensure this has been
+some appropriate dependencies and re-run the last set of commands to ensure this
-remediated.
+has been remediated.

 Note that ensuring the dependencies are identical before and after this process
 is not strictly required.
 This step can be skipped depending on your risk
-appetite and the level of validation that can be undertaken for your solution or
+appetite and the level of validation that can be undertaken for your project or
-project.
+solution.

 ### Extended Details